What is Lemon Balm Extract?

 Lemon balm extract powder comes from the lemon balm plant, alternately known as balm mint and scientifically known as Melissa officinalis.
 It is an organic form of the mint plant that grows all over the world.

 Lemon balm was initially used as a tonic in Hellenic Greece.
 It was later introduced in Europe and used prominently in the Middle Ages, where it was extracted as an elixir that was applied to sores and flesh wounds or prescribed for fevers and headaches.
-In traditional and alternative medicine, lemon balm has been brewed as a tea to aid in certain digestive issues and provide a slight sedative effect.
+In traditional use, lemon balm has been brewed as a tea to provide a slight calming effect.

-Lemon balm extract is most powerful as a mood booster.
-Much of that comes from how it interacts with gamma-aminobutyric acid, or GABA.
-GABA is a neurotransmitter in the central nervous system responsible for inhibiting excited neurons throughout the nervous system.
+Many of Lemon Balm's benefits comes from how it interacts with gamma-aminobutyric acid, or GABA.
+GABA is a neurotransmitter responsible for inhibiting excited neurons throughout the nervous system.
 In other words, it is the brain’s primary response to stress.

 GABA allows for smooth communication between the brain and the nerves even during times of mental or physical duress.
-Instead of directly supplementing GABA, lemon balm inhibits GABA transaminase, the organic chemical that blocks GABA.
+Instead of directly supplementing GABA, lemon balm inhibits GABA transaminase, which blocks GABA.

-Even aside from augmenting GABA production, lemon balm has been found to contain complex chemical compounds that soothe muscles and nerves.
-Eugenol, for instance, relaxes muscle tissue, which eases tension and prevents the involuntary tightening of muscles.
+Even aside from augmenting GABA production, lemon balm has been found to contain complex chemical compounds that may soothe muscles and nerves.
+Eugenol, for instance, has potentially been shown to relax muscle tissue, which eases tension and prevents the involuntary tightening of muscles.

-Lemon balm has traditionally been used as a sleep aid.
-Since its earliest recorded use, lemon balm was prescribed in the form of a tincture to treat insomnia.
-Studies have yet to single out it’s potential sleep benefits, but some sources point to terpenes, organic compounds in the herb that provide a soothing, numbing effect.
+Lemon balm has traditionally been used to support normal sleep.
+Studies have yet to single out it’s potential sleep benefits, but some sources point to terpenes, organic compounds in the herb that can provide a soothing effect.
 This can combine with GABA’s tendency to quiet the mind before sleep.

-Studies also suggest that lemon balm extract can help increase concentration and focus, potentially providing greater mental clarity for those with attention hyper deficit disorder.
-When taken as a daily supplement, lemon balm extract may enhance memory, learning, and general cognitive functions.
+Studies also suggest that lemon balm extract may help increase concentration and focus, potentially providing greater mental clarity.
 Some studies show that these cognitive effects are a result of how lemon balm interacts with acetylcholine receptors.
-Acetycholine is a neurotransmitter that plays an important role in the brain, most prominently in concentration, memory formation, and logical and verbal reasoning.
+Acetylcholine is a neurotransmitter that plays an important role in the brain, most prominently in concentration, memory formation, and logical and verbal reasoning.